Last Updated on July 2, 2026 by Daniel Globe

 How do you get your Southwest boarding pass?
 You can check in online through Southwest’s website or app starting 24 hours before departure.

-Enter your confirmation number or Rapid Rewards number and last name, then choose your flight and complete seat selection if available.
-After that, you can get your pass by email notifications, or download it for mobile boarding on your phone.
+Enter your confirmation number or Rapid Rewards number and last name, then confirm or complete seat selection if you’re on a Basic fare.
+After that, you can download your pass for mobile boarding or have it emailed to you.

 Enter your confirmation number and last name, then download your boarding pass for mobile use.

-If you’d rather handle it at the airport, use kiosk check in for a printed pass, or go to the counter for help.
-Both options give you a straightforward way to move with ease instead of waiting around.
+If you’d rather handle it at the airport, use kiosk check-in for a printed pass, or go to the counter for help.

 How Does Southwest Boarding Work?